 When there aren’t enough of them, neurons start firing rapidly, which can cause unpleasant symptoms.
 Insufficient GABA receptors can make it difficult to sleep, causing you to toss and turn throughout the night.
 They can make feelings of anxiety spike, even causing panic attacks in some cases.
 Low GABA levels may also increase the risk of convulsions in those who are susceptible to having them, such as people with epilepsy.

 Drugs like Ativan act upon GABA receptors in the CNS, prompting them to release GABA neurotransmitters into the brain.
 This release causes feelings of anxiety to decrease, and it can even make you feel sleepy.
 Since it is fast-acting, peaking in one to six hours, it is an effective option for people who want immediate relief from high anxiety and related issues.
-It decays at a half-life of 14 to 15 hours; the high can be powerful, but it doesn’t tend to last as long as with other types of benzodiazepines.
+It decays at a half-life of 14 to 15 hours; the high can be powerful, but it doesn’t tend to last as long as other types of benzodiazepines.

 Is Ativan Addictive?